leohhhn/gnoland_zero_to_hero/tutorial.md

 We will use the this address later.

-## Writing, testing, and deployment Realms
+## Writing, testing, and deploying in Gno.Land

 In Gno.Land, smart contracts are called [Realms](https://docs.onbloc.xyz/introduction-to-gnoland/what-is-gnoland/concepts#realm).
 Here are three Gno.Land concepts we need to cover before diving into the actual development of Realms: